Psuedomonas/MonsterDome-Console/README.md

 Version 0.2.0 experimental (2023-1-14)
 * Due to features, I decided to name the stable version 0.2.0.
 * Ability to bring more than 2 monsters to the battle dome and have them fight.
 Currently no limit.
-Free for all mode only at the moment.
+Free-for-all mode only at the moment.
 * Added defense and attack skill

 Version 0.1.7 unstable/broken (2022-10-16)